raboley/docker-ansible/readme.md

 this will show some db stuff, and create a db.sqlite3 folder in the src folder.
 This hosts the model database for the application.

+### Serializers

+We created the model and database, but now we have to create a serialzer to tell how it should deserialize and serialize objects between our web commands.

+the standard way to do this is to create serializers in a file called serializers.py, we will do that in the todo folder.